Haskell Online Tutorials

 Type classes, which enable type-safe operator overloading, were first proposed by Philip Wadler and Stephen Blott to address the ad-hoc handling of equality types and arithmetic overloading in languages at the time.

-In early versions of Haskell up until and including version 1.2, user interaction and IO (input and output) were handled by both streams based and continuation based mechanisms which were widely considered unsatisfactory.
+In early versions of Haskell up until and including version 1.2, user interaction and input/output (IO) were handled by both streams based and continuation based mechanisms which were widely considered unsatisfactory.
 In version 1.3, monadic IO was introduced, along with the generalisation of type classes to higher kinds (type constructors).
 Along with "do notation", which provides syntactic sugar for the Monad type class, this gave Haskell an effect system that maintained referential transparency and was convenient.

 Other notable changes in early versions were the approach to the 'seq' function, which creates a data dependency between values, and is used in lazy languages to avoid excessive memory consumption; with it moving from a type class to a standard function to make refactoring more practical.